 Hastings Borough Council manages a digital archive of large scale ordnance survey maps showing the boundaries of all land owned by the Council.
 If the precise location of the land concerned can be accurately described, we should be able to identify whether a particular piece of land is owned by the Council, or privately.
 To view plans of our ownership please see our 'Assets held by Hastings Borough Council' page.

 Contact the Land Registry to obtain the relevant enquiry form.
 Please note that the Land Registry will be unable to assist you if it turns out that the land concerned is unregistered, in which case you may wish to make enquiries locally with neighbours.

 Before we can tell you whether the Council owns a particular property or area of land, we need to know the boundaries of the land in question and if possible the full postal address.
-The boundaries are often difficult to describe precisely over the telephone without looking together at a detailed map (which can be arranged for personal visitors).
+The boundaries are often difficult to describe precisely over the telephone without looking at a detailed map.
 We should be able to tell from a telephone enquiry whether the Council owns land nearby, but for a more precise answer, a plan showing the exact boundaries of the land can be submitted by email or post.